 The biggest problem with monetization is having enough “tonnage” or ad impressions to get advertisers to stand up and take notice of your inventory.
 More valuable content will drive higher CPMs whereas user generated content or low tonnage will fetch lower CPMs.

 Of course the best way to monetize is where you have direct advertiser buys with no commission payouts and higher AVOD CPMs.
 It requires a fair amount of available impressions and campaigns can run for several months with CPMs north of $20.
 Ads are trafficked on your ad server.

 A waterfall is a OTT video monetization strategy whereby you optimize yields by prioritizing inventory sold.
 The top of the waterfall might be media buys you have sold to advertisers.
 You may be required to sell a percentage of these ads per day and the ad server should have rules to comply with advertiser guidelines.

 The next step in the waterfall might be SSPs such as SPOTX, Pubmatic and others who sell your inventory as they shop around for the best prices.
 They typically charge a commission from 15-30% of the gross CPM.
 Different regions will require different SSPs who know the market and again optimize your yields.
 The lowest tier is typically programmatic advertising; the largest being Google.

 The monetization of your inventory starts with getting your sell thru rate close to if not at 100%.
 Implementing a waterfall helps you optimize the yields on your inventory.

-Minimizing your costs, such as ad serving and SSAI goes a long way to netting a profit for your AVOD initiative.
+Minimizing your costs, such as ad serving and SSAI goes a long way to netting a profit for your AVOD OTT platform.
 You need to generate enough views to get noticed by advertisers and generate good CPMs.
 And of course, the largest cost is video delivery, but we will leave this topic for another article.